🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 T_factor = T_ratio**0.8

-# Young's modulus compatibility (large difference is disadvantageous)
+# Young's modulus compatibility (a large mismatch is unfavorable)

 E_ratio = min(coating_props['E'], substrate_props['E']) / \